- Style is aging well

 The 2020 GMC Canyon makes the most sense in SLE trim.

 The 2020 GMC Canyon is available in so many configurations that buyers will be hard-pressed to find one that doesn’t suit their needs and tastes.
-We give it 6 out of 10 here for its wide lineup, and its good infotainment.
-(Read more about how we rate cars.)
+We give it 6 out of 10 here for its good infotainment.

-Fleet buyers should opt for the Canyon SL, which features hose-down vinyl seats with power adjustability on the driver’s side as well as a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
-This trim only comes in extended cab form, however, and rear-wheel-drive is the only setup.
+Fleet buyers should opt for the Canyon SL, which features hose-down vinyl seats with power adjustability on the driver’s side as well as a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility.
+This trim only comes in extended-cab form, however, and rear-wheel-drive is the only setup.

 Stepping up, the confusingly named base Canyon includes cloth upholstery and the option for four-wheel-drive and the V-6 engine, but it’s identical to the SL otherwise.

-Most buyers will start shopping with the SLE, which adds an 8.0-inch infotainment system that can be had with navigation, alloy wheels, a leather-wrapped steering wheel, and some other creature comforts.
-Heated seats, skid plates, and other a-la-carte options abound as well.
+Most buyers will start shopping with the SLE, which adds an 8.0-inch infotainment system with available navigation, alloy wheels, a leather-wrapped steering wheel, and some other creature comforts.
+Heated seats, skid plates, and other a-la-carte options are available as well.

 The SLT trim comes with leather as standard, 18-inch wheels, a power passenger’s seat, and remote start.
 Finally, the Denali model adds ventilated front seats to go along with heat, Bose audio, navigation, forward collision warning, a heated steering wheel, and big chrome 20-inch wheels.